 So you can get some much-needed rest, you need a digital presence that’s there when you’re not.
 Your website can provide answers to frequently asked questions, direct customers to helpful resources, and sell when you’re just not able to take orders.

-Reason #6: It Connects You to New Customers
+Reason #6: Your Website Connects You to New Customers

 Customers are good, customers are nice.
 They may not always be right, but we love them anyway.
 If you’re totally happy with your existing customer base, your long-range income goals are totally on track, and you’re set for years to come, then you probably wouldn’t have made it this far in the post.